Resources

 Prevention Coalition

-The entire community to get involved in youth substance misuse prevention through a variety of projects focused on providing information, education, support and policy change in the Town of Scituate.
+The entire community is invited to get involved in youth substance misuse prevention through a variety of projects focused on providing information, education, support and policy change in the Town of Scituate.
 Open Coalition Meetings are a great way to get involved.

 www.scituateFACTS.org The Friends of Scituate FACTS is seeking fundraising help as they work to ensure sustainability of our prevention efforts in the community.
 Please contact Margaret Loughlin at friendsofscitfacts@gmail.com to learn more.